outlyer-net/docker-ffmpeg-nonfree/README.md

 This image pulls [Deb Multimedia][deb-multimedia]'s ffmpeg package, which includes codecs such as *Fraunhofer FDK AAC* (aka `libfdk_aac`, [the highest-quality AAC encoder in FFmpeg as of this writing][encode_aac]), missing from most compilations.

-## Script installation
+## Wrapper script installation

-You can install and uninstall the script with the included makefile for easy access to the image's ffmpeg.
+You can install and uninstall a wrapper script with the included makefile for easy access to the image's ffmpeg.
 \
-That's all you need to do, running the script will pull the image if required.
+Running the script will pull the image if required.

 ```shell
 $ sudo make install